Can a cup of coffee change your day? How about your life?

-Original Sin is a 2001 thriller (usually described as an “erotic” thriller) starring Antonio Banderas and Angelina Jolie in a tale of love, deception, murder—and coffee.
+Original Sin is a 2001 thriller (usually described as an “erotic” thriller) starring Antonio Banderas and Angelina Jolie in a dramatic tale of love, deception, and murder.
+Adding to my enjoyment, the story features coffee as a recurring motif.

 Luis Antonio Vargas (Banderas) is a wealthy Cuban coffee planter and merchant in the late 1800s.
 Although his coffee business is flourishing and he lives the life of a privileged plantation owner in Santiago, he lacks a wife.
 He says he doesn’t believe in love.
 So he arranges to import a mail-order bride from an advertisement in a Baltimore newspaper.

 When his new bride, Julia Russell (Jolie), steps off the boat, Luis is shocked by her beauty.
 From the photograph she sent him, Luis was expecting Julia to be plain.
+He only wanted her “to be kind, and true, and young enough to bear children.”
 Julia admits that she deceived him: she sent a photograph of another woman.
 She tells Luis that she did not want a man to be interested in her only because she owned a pretty face.

 With a demure smile, Julia tells him, “Now I stand before you as I am.
 And you know the worst.”
 Somehow, one suspects that he doesn’t.